tazjin/kontemplate/README.md

 ## Overview

-KonTemplate lets you describe resources as you normally would in a simple folder structure:
+Kontemplate lets you describe resources as you normally would in a simple folder structure:

 ```
 .